noir-lang/noir/docs/docs/protocol-specs/public-vm/execution.md

     assert worldStateAccessTrace.publicStorageReads.length <= 1024
         AND worldStateAccessTrace.publicStorageWrites.length <= 1024
         AND worldStateAccessTrace.noteHashChecks.length <= 1024
-        AND worldStateAccessTrace.newNoteHashes.length <= 1024
+        AND worldStateAccessTrace.noteHashes.length <= 1024
         AND worldStateAccessTrace.nullifierChecks.length <= 1024
-        AND worldStateAccessTrace.newNullifiers.length <= 1024
+        AND worldStateAccessTrace.nullifiers.length <= 1024
         AND worldStateAccessTrace.l1ToL2MessageChecks.length <= 1024
         AND worldStateAccessTrace.archiveChecks.length <= 1024